AbhishekRao2001/to_do_list/README.md

 ## Overview

-The To-Do List app is a modern task management application built with Flutter and GetX for state management.
-It allows users to efficiently manage their tasks, set priorities, and receive notifications for due dates.
-The app offers robust features including task creation, editing, sorting, and real-time search functionality.
+The To-Do List app is a task management application built using Flutter and GetX for state management.
+This app allows users to manage tasks efficiently, set priorities, and receive notifications when tasks are due.
+The app uses Hive for persistent local storage, ensuring tasks are saved even after the app is closed.

 # Features

 - **Task Management**: Create, edit, and delete tasks with a title, description, due date, and priority.
 - **Search Functionality**: Filter tasks by title or description in real-time.
 - **Task Sorting**: Sort tasks by priority, due date, or creation date.
+- **Local Storage with Hive**: All tasks are stored locally using Hive, ensuring data persistence without an internet connection.
 - **Notifications**: Receive notifications for tasks based on their due dates.
 - **Custom UI**: A visually appealing and user-friendly interface with a custom AppBar design.